uym2/MinVar-Rooting/README.md

                         schema of your input treefile.
 Default is Newick

-NOTE: FastRoot.py works with single tree only.
+NOTE: FastRoot.py works for a list of trees.
-To simultaneously root a list of trees (i.e. a list of gene trees), use FastRoot\_multi.sh.
-The options are the same as for FastRoot.py, but all options are required (sorry).

-The following scripts might be more handy but only work with single-tree input, and don't accept optional options.
+The following scripts might be more handy but only work with single-tree input.

 - python MP\_reroot.py \<tree_file_in_newick\>